antonio062111/WDProjBerylliumCabal_DelosReyes/README.md

 ### JavaScript Integration

-- **Travel Planner Page**: Drag-and-drop route builder with local storage to save plans.
-Also a calculator where you input certain travel expenses and will output the total cost of the trip.
+- **Travel Planner Page**: A calculator where you input certain travel expenses and will output the total cost of the trip.
 - **Destinations Page**: Interactive map with clickable regions and pop-up info cards.
-- **Culture Page**: Expandable sections for different cultural topics.
-- **Navigation**: Responsive menu with dropdowns and smooth scrolling.

 ---